adobe/aem-project-archetype/src/main/archetype/ui.frontend.react-ssr/README.md

 ${hash}${hash}${hash}${hash}${hash} 3: the servlet puts this inside the HTML
 ${hash}${hash}${hash}${hash}${hash} 4: the react app detects the pre-rendered HTML and hydrates the app instead of rendering it:

+${hash}${hash}${hash}${hash}${hash} The Runtime action depends on the code produced by ui.frontend.react.
+This dependency is automatically copied over as part of the maven build via a post-build webhook.
+When developing/testing, you will need to trigger this process before deploying the action for the changes to take effect.

 ${hash}${hash}${hash}${hash} Details: